TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 Devil’s Tower

 We stayed the night in Keystone, SD which is south of Rapid City.
-Keystone is a cute town, but very, very touristy.
+Keystone is a cute town, but very, very touristy and expensive.
 If I had it to do over again, I would have stayed in Rapid City.
-If I could recreate this trip, I’d spend 2-3 nights here - so much to do in this area.
+If I could recreate this trip, I’d spend 2-3 nights in this area.
+There is so much to do in this area.
+If you do stay in Keystone, make sure to walk down the historic Main Street.
+There are lots of cute shops and restaurants.

 Mt.
-Rushmore National Memorial - we chose to visit in the evening to avoid the heat and because we heard that the nighttime show was pretty cool.
+Rushmore National Memorial - we chose to visit in the evening to avoid the heat and because we heard that the nighttime show was pretty cool and it was!
 No fee to enter, but you will pay $10 per car to park.

 • Snap a photo at the entrance in front of the Avenue of the Flags